luckyhyosun/fullstackopen/README.md

 ```js
 Bearer <Token_Credential>
 ```
 🐬 **Session + Cookie**
++ Definition
+  - A server-side authentication method.
+  - **Session** = data stored on the server to track a logged-in user.
+  - **Cookie** = small piece of data stored in the browser that holds the session ID so the server can identify the user.
 + The server creates guestbook (a session store*) that holds information _only about users who are currently logged in_, with all user info (who borrowed which books, permissions, etc.).
-+ Guest receives a small memo📝 with just a guest ID.
++ Guest receives a small memo📝 with just a guest ID💬.
 + Every time the guest visits the library:
   - They show the memo (cookie).
   - The librarian looks up the ID in the guestbook to find all info → allows borrowing, etc.